 *For the creamiest texture and best flavor be sure to use the stem of the broccoli (as opposed to buying a bag of pre-cut broccoli florets).
 I also recommend slightly undercooking the broccoli since broccoli will continue to cook as it sits at room temperature.
 Overcooked broccoli has a bitter flavor.
 You could also blanch the broccoli in a pot of boiling salted water for 2-3 minutes until fork tender.

 ** For this recipe I like to use water so the color is a bright beautiful spring green.
 If you use veggie broth the soup will turn a bit brown and aesthetically it won't look as pleasing.
-I typically use water when I make this and feel it has enough flavor.

 - Prep Time: 10